 - Your child should be the one who talks on the phone – universities tend to be less favourable if they have to deal with the parent.

 - Sometimes it helps to point them in the right direction.
-It may be worth getting your offspring to check whether any of those universities s/he received an offer from – but which s/he chose not to accept – still have vacancies.
+It may be worth getting your child to check whether any of those universities they received an offer from – but which they chose not to accept – still have vacancies.

 Read some Clearing success stories.